tim-clifford/tim.clifford.lol/http/md/documents/technology-usage-manifesto.md

 with end-to-end encryption.
 File metadata must be hidden as well as file contents.

+1.2) If (1.1) applies but none of the data transferred can be linked to my identity, the data shall be considered "obscure" rather than public.

-1.2) Unless (1.1) applies, I will only access remote servers through Tor or similar, to prevent fingerprinting.
+1.3) Unless all transferred data is public, I will only access remote servers through Tor or similar, to prevent fingerprinting.
 (Aim 1)

-1.2) (comment) Further anti-fingerprinting measures should also be taken when possible, e.g. modifying user agent strings to the most common option.
+1.3) (comment) Further anti-fingerprinting measures should also be taken when possible, e.g. modifying user agent strings to the most common option.
 (Aim 1)

-1.3) I will not grant a remote server access to any sensing peripherals (e.g. microphone or camera), unless it is verifiably protected by client-side end-to-end encryption.
+1.4) I will not grant a remote server access to any sensing peripherals (e.g. microphone or camera), unless it is verifiably protected by client-side end-to-end encryption.
 (Aims 1 and 3)

-1.4) If free (libre) or trivial code is downloaded from a remote server and then immediately executed (e.g. JavaScript), only *the source itself* should be whitelisted, not the remote server, to prevent a bait-and-switch scenario.
+1.5) If free (libre) or trivial code is downloaded from a remote server and then immediately executed (e.g. JavaScript), only *the source itself* should be whitelisted, not the remote server, to prevent a bait-and-switch scenario.
 (Aims 1 and 2)